planetfederal/qgis-suite-plugin/doc/gui.rst

 - GeoServer layer group item.

 	- *Edit...*.
-Layers in a goup can be configured through the following dialog.
+Layers in a group can be configured through the following dialog.

 	.. image:: define_group.png